 Normally, I try to avoid the inanity of the “new media” vs. “old media” quagmire.
 “You guys are the future,” one media rep told us over burgers at The Detroiter.
 Certainly not the first time I’ve heard that.
 But for every such observation, there are half a dozen others lamenting the days when the industry marched to the beat of the print journalist.
 When directed our way, those comments are usually prefaced with “No offense,” and then formed around some variation of the thesis that hacks like us shouldn’t be any more welcome than the persistent stench that hangs in the air near the Volkswagen booth.
 No kidding, I think there’s a homeless guy cooking mutant Cobo rats somewhere beneath the floor.

 But this was a “new media” show.
 Social media.
+The type of media that allows users to read something like this buzzoid review to see how they can boost their Instagram following, without getting judged for it.
 Electronic media.
 Young media.
 Press conferences lacked the substance that would afford the traditional, long-form journalist the handicap necessary to bring anything relevant to the table.
 Perhaps it was intentional (and in some cases it undoubtedly was), but product introductions that couldn’t be summarized in 140 characters or less were few and far between.
 Hell, the Toyota conference had all the dignity and sophistication of a ninth grader presenting a book report on Curious George.
 Do you like turtles too, Mr. Lentz?

 Further reinforcing the lack of substance in the press conferences was proportionate lack of substance in the products.
 It was almost impossible to get through an introduction without hearing some variation of the phrase, “If we were ever to produce this…” Buick Regal GS?
 Check.
 BMW 1 Series ElectroAwesomeActiveThing?
 Yep.
 Toyota Poor-ius?
 Affirmative.
 Chevy Aveo RS?
 Uh-huh.
 I’m sure the Hyundai, Subaru and Kia ecomonstrosities were equally fluffed, but by then the accumulation of marketing yeast had burst into my cranial fluid and fermented into something that both numbed the pain and erased any memory of the experience.